 OC7.4.8.6.1 Protracted Periods Of Generation Shortage

-(a) Whenever The Company anticipates that a protracted period of generation shortage may exist a National Electricity Transmission System Warning - Electricity Margin Notice or High Risk of Demand Reduction may be issued, to give as much notice as possible to those Network Operators and Non Embedded Customers who may subsequently receive instructions under OC6.5.
+(a) Whenever The Company anticipates that a protracted period of generation shortage may exist a National Electricity Transmission System Warning - Electricity Margin Notice or High Risk of Demand Reduction may be issued, to give as much notice as possible to those Network Operators and Non-Embedded Customers who may subsequently receive instructions under OC6.5.

 (b) A National Electricity Transmission System Warning - High Risk of Demand Reduction will in these instances include an estimate of the percentage of Demand reduction that may be required and the anticipated duration of the Demand reduction.
 It may also include information relating to estimates of any further percentage of Demand reduction that may be required.